Yoann-Moreau/DiamondRushV2/readme.md

 ## Warning

 This plugin is intended to be used on a server and a world dedicated to this mini-game.
-Using this plugin on your main server can lead to unexpected behaviours and will damage your world.
+Using this plugin on your main server can lead to unexpected behaviors and will damage your world.

 ## Compatibility

-This plugin has been developed for PaperMC servers and Minecraft 1.20.6.
+This plugin has been developed for PaperMC servers and Minecraft 26.1.2.
 No other Minecraft version has been tested.
+As recommended by the PaperMC team, this plugin requires at least Java 25.